craigharman/keystone6-documentrenderer-vue/README.md

 This is a Vue version of the DocumentReader component for Keystone 6.
 The version supplied by Keystone is React only so I wrote this version that uses Vue (2, but should work in 3).

+**IMPORTANT: I am experiencing issues compiling this package due to Vue/JSX issues.
+If anyone can assist with this please see [this issue](https://github.com/craigharman/keystone6-documentreader-vue/issues/2).
+In the meantime you can download the entire source code to your project and import directly: `import KeystoneDocument from 'keystone6-documentreader-vue/src'`**

 ## Usage

 Install the npm package: